Tips and strategies to help improve English exam results

 - Let your child make decisions (with guidance) for example on Monday do a tense exercise, on Tuesday a prepositions one and so on.

 - Stick the timetable (it could be a chart) on the wall.

 - Choose materials that are suitable.
-My exam practice materials are all designed to match the elite syllabus.
+Our exam practice materials are all designed to match the elite syllabus.
 See here for information.